Overview of Sports at GIS

 GIS is a part of two conferences:

-CMAC (Chiang Mai Athletic Conference): Comprised of seven international schools around Chiang Mai.
+CMAC (Chiang Mai Athletic Conference): Comprised of ten international schools around Chiang Mai.

 ACSC (Asian Christian Schools Conference): Comprised of Christian schools from seven countries throughout Asia (only varsity teams participate in this conference).